 At the year-end, we had eight organic growth projects in progress.
 In the fourth quarter, we initiated two large ones with an aggregate value of EUR 146 million: one in Espoo, Finland and one in Vilnius, Lithuania.
 The approval of these two projects demonstrates the willingness of our new owner to make robust investments in Technopolis’ future growth.
 The cumulative value of all projects in progress amounts to EUR 294 million.
 All of our organic growth projects are strongly accretive, support internal customer growth, and yield scale-based campus efficiencies.

 Services are emerging as an increasingly important and steadily growing part of our business.
 In 2018, service income reached EUR 28.7 million (13.1% y-o-y growth), and represented 16.2% of the Group net sales.
 In the fourth quarter, the share was 17.7%.
 The profitability of services was significantly impacted by UMA network ramp-up costs, especially in the second half of the year.
 The EBITDA margin for services in 2018 was 7.2% (10.5%) for the full year.
 The costs related to UMA-ramp-up amounted to EUR 3.2 million.
 Excluding those, the service EBITDA margin was 16.7%, in 2018.

 Group EBITDA for the year was 9.4% lower than a year earlier, at EUR 88.0 (97.1) million, mainly due to significant costs related to the public tender offer, the Jyväskylä divestiture and UMA network ramp-up costs.
 Like-for-like EBITDA growth was 3.6%.

-Yield compression was the primary driver behind positive fair value changes, which brought EUR 19.7 (9.6) million in the first half and were a significant contributor at the 0perating profit level.
+Yield compression was the primary driver behind positive fair value changes, which brought EUR 21.4 (28.3) million for the year, and were a significant contributor at the operating profit level.